ajhenry/stack/README.md

 ## Why

 After contributing to the JS open source community for awhile, I realized how often I had to look up exactly what package manager they were using (npm vs yarn), what other git submodules I needed, what the start command was (start vs dev vs build) for a _simple change in the code_.
-Not to mention how hard it can be to contribute to large monorepo projects like [react](https://github.com/facebook/react) and [vue](https://github.com/vuejs/vue) since they rely on many scripts to get things up and running.
+Not to mention how hard it can be to setup large monorepo projects like [react](https://github.com/facebook/react) and [vue](https://github.com/vuejs/vue) since they rely on many scripts to get things up and running.

 My solution to this is basically an elegant bash script that can start dev environments _dumb_ fast.